ecmel/vscode-html-css/README.md

 ## Optional resource.json

-If a resource.json file is found in the root of the workspace, only files listed in the file will be used for class attribute completion.
+If a resource.json file is found in the root of the workspace, only files listed in the file will be used for class and id attribute completion.

 ### Example